YYYY.MM.DD[.CHANGESET][-FEATURE|-break]

 ChronVer is dates, but with a structured format that supports multiple releases per day, feature branches, and breaking change indicators.

-suffix.
+ChronVer can indicate breaking changes with the -break suffix.
 For situations where semantic versioning is crucial, stick with SemVer.

-Absolutely!
+chronver incrementCHANGELOGAbsolutely!
 Here's how your project could use ChronVer for releases and SemVer for API versions:

 {